-He has held several leadership positions with the industry, including a seat on the ATA’s Policy Council and former Chair of the American Telemedicine Association (ATA) Policy Special Interest Group.
+He has held several leadership positions with the industry, including a seat on the ATA’s Policy Council and former Chair of the ATA’s Business & Policy Special Interest Group.
 Nate was a member of the American Board of Telehealth's inaugural advisory board.
 He speaks and writes frequently on issues at the forefront of telehealth and is often quoted for his insight about legal and business developments in this area.
 He has written telehealth legislation, regulations, comments and policy input to lawmakers, the Drug Enforcement Agency, the Congressional Research Service, state Medicaid Agencies, and state boards of medicine across several states.
 He has helped write telemedicine policy letters and position statements with such organizations as the ATA and the American Heart Association.
-He has appeared in publications such as POLITICO, NPR, CNBC, Fox News, Bloomberg, Reuters, Modern Healthcare, Forbes, Huffington Post, MobiHealthNews, Wired, Inside Counsel, Buzzfeed, mHealthIntelligence, and Information Week, among others.
+He has appeared in publications such as the Wall Street Journal, NPR, CNBC, Fox News, Bloomberg, POLITICO, the Associated Press, Reuters, Modern Healthcare, Forbes, Huffington Post, MobiHealthNews, Wired, Inside Counsel, Buzzfeed, mHealthIntelligence, and Information Week, among others.

 For a representative list of his publications and presentations, please click here.

 - Asynch Direct to Consumer.
 Worked with entrepreneurs to create a company that offers direct-to-consumer, medical services using asynchronous (store & forward) telemedicine.
 The work involved a broad scope of issues including advice on corporate practice of medicine and development of a national medical group structure, licensing, FDA and pharmacy law, privacy and security, strategic models for care delivery and revenue streams, state-by-state telemedicine modalities and practice standards, contracting with pharmacies, and e-commerce.